queil/rooz/README.md

 # rooz

-Trick yourself to feel home in a container.
+## Trick yourself into feel home in a container.

-Let's make the host just have your browser, your VS Code, and your Docker.
+* Let's make the host just have your browser, your VS Code, and your Docker.
-Let's do everything else in containers.
-Store everything in Docker volumes.
+* Let's do everything else in containers; store everything in Docker volumes.
-Let's bring your own Docker image with tooling & config.
+* Let's bring your own Docker image with tooling & config.
-Let's see what happens...
+* Let's see what happens...

 ## Limitations